Skip to content

 SymptomCauseFix

-Background is white, not warm paperYour CSS uses background: #fff instead of var(--nb-background, #fff)Replace hardcoded colors with var() references
+Background is white, not warm paperYour CSS uses background: #fff instead of var(--color-background-primary, #fff)Replace hardcoded colors with var() references

 Tokens exist but aren’t appliedCSS specificity — a more specific selector overrides the tokenCheck that your selector isn’t more specific than the :root declaration